Britons protest Johnson's Brexit 'coup' move » Capital News

 The demonstrations come ahead of an intense political week in which Johnson’s opponents will go to court to block his move to suspend parliament from mid-September and legislate against leaving the European Union without an agreement.

-Johnson, who only came to power in July following a Conservative Party leadership election, has promised Britain will depart the bloc on October 31 under any circumstances.
+Johnson, who only came to power in July following a Conservative Party leadership election, hit out at the prospect in a newspaper interview published Sunday.

+“What on earth are we achieving by this?” he told the Sunday Times, noting Brexit had already been delayed twice this year and warning rebel Tory MPs risked toppling the ruling Conservatives.

+“What we need to do is get a deal done, or if we can’t get a deal done then get out of the EU on October the 31st, come what may.

-His parliament suspension was widely seen as a way of limiting the time Johnson’s opponents have to organise against him.
+Johnson’s parliament suspension was widely seen as a way of limiting the time his opponents have to organise against him.

-Organisers using the slogan #StopTheCoup claimed as many as 100,000 people had turned out in London.
+Organisers using the slogan #StopTheCoup claimed as many as 100,000 people turned out in London.

+Some protesters blocked traffic, and the Metropolitan Police said it made three arrests at the event.

 Crowds gathered in cities all over Britain, from Exeter in the southwest and Oxford in central England, to Manchester, York and Newcastle in the country’s north.